The procedure at the Institute for Innovation Management (IIM)

 Topic Description: Consumer compliance, also often referred to as adherence, is an ongoing behavior that extends the consumer’s role beyond the mere interaction with a service provider, is often difficult to maintain (e.g. fitness training, personal finance) but an integral part of the service.
 You will work towards exploring compliance and adherence behaviors across different domains (such as personal finance, education and healthcare) and how they can be harnessed towards service innovation.

-Topic Description: Consumer compliance, also often referred to as adherence, is an ongoing behavior that extends the consumer’s role beyond the mere interaction with a service provider, is often difficult to maintain (e.g. fitness training, personal finance) but an integral part of the service.
-You will work towards exploring if and how gamification can be harnessed towards compliance and adherence.
+Topic Description: Consumer compliance, also often referred to as adherence, is an ongoing behaviour that extends the consumer’s role beyond the mere interaction with a service provider, is often difficult to maintain (e.g. fitness training, personal finance) but an integral part of the service.
+Pharmacists have in-depth knowledge of the medication as well as insight into their customers’ preferences, behaviors and mind-set.
+The research will focus on understanding the link between the medication service provider and the customer, and aim at identifying innovative service solutions for an old problem.

 Title: Ready for Impact: Preparing Startups to meet the emerging economic, social and ecological challenges